-The aggregate compensation paid to our non-executive directors for fiscal 2007 was \$122,209, which comprised \$17,000 in sitting fees and \$105,209 in retainership fees.
+The aggregate compensation paid to our non-executive directors in fiscal 2008 was \$279,874, which comprised of sitting fees.

-Certain of our directors and executive officers were granted 454,000 options and 206,250 RSUs under the 2006 Incentive Award Plan during fiscal 2007.
+Our directors and executive officers were granted an aggregate 125,018 options and 161,233 RSUs under the 2006 Incentive Award Plan in fiscal 2008.

 Under the 2006 Incentive Award Plan, our independent directors each received options to purchase 14,000 shares initially and an option to purchase 7,000 shares upon reelection to our board of directors at each annual meeting of shareholders thereafter.
+On August 7, 2007, our board of directors adopted an amendment to the 2006 Incentive Award Plan to eliminate the provision for fixed grants of options to our directors.
+The number of awards to be granted to our independent directors will instead be determined by our board of directors or our compensation committee.
+Pursuant to this, our board of directors and our compensation committee determined that each independent director will be granted 2,000 options and 2.500 RSUs for fiscal 2008.
 The options granted to independent directors will be non-qualified options with a per share exercise price equal to 100% of the fair market value of a share on the date that the option is granted.
-Options granted to independent directors will become exercisable in cumulative annual installments of 33 /3% on each of the first, second and third anniversaries of the date of grant.
+Options granted to independent directors will become exercisable in cumulative annual installments of 33 1⁄2 on each of the first, second and third anniversaries of the date of grant.

-Employment Agreements of Certain Executive Officers
+Employment Agreements of Certain Directors

-The employment agreement we have entered into with Mr. Neeraj Bhargava in July 2006 to serve as our chief executive officer for a three-year term will renew automatically for additional one-year increments, unless either we or Mr. Bhargava elect not to renew the term.
+The employment agreement we have entered into with Mr. Neeraj Bhargava in July 2006 to serve as our Group Chief Executive Officer for a three-year term will renew automatically for additional one-year increments, unless either we or Mr. Bhargava elect not to renew the term.
 Under the agreement, Mr. Bhargava is entitled to receive compensation, health and other benefits and perquisites commensurate with his position.
-In addition, pursuant to the agreement, in July 2006 and April 2007, Mr. Bhargava was granted stock options and RSUs to purchase an aggregate of 268,100 shares that will vest over a three-year period, subject to his continued employment with us.
+In addition, pursuant to the agreement, in April 2007, Mr. Bhargava was granted stock options and RSUs to purchase an aggregate of 65,600 shares that will vest over a three-year period, subject to his continued employment with us.
 If Mr. Bhargava's employment is terminated by us without cause (as defined in the employment agreement), he will be entitled to receive his base salary for a period of 12 months after the date of such termination, in addition to all accrued and unpaid salary, accrued and unused vacation and any unreimbursed expenses.
 Mr. Bhargava would also be entitled to health benefits during those 12 months to the extent permitted under our health plans.